British Rail Class 151: Operations

 In accordance with BR's order, a pair of 3-car units were constructed and entered trial service with the operator during 1985.
 These trials were not an isolated affair but performed as a competitive evaluation against the rival BREL-built Class 150; this evaluation was particularly important to the future of either type as whichever proved to possess superior qualities would therefore be likely receive a production contract.

 During the trial, members of the public praised the Class 151 for its favourable ride quality; although some vibration was experienced on older sections of jointed track.
 The noise levels of both the Class 151 and its Class 150 rival were determined to be adequate for its intended service sector, but noted to likely pose an issue if directed towards the higher end of the market.
 Concerns regarding the body bending frequency of the Class 151 did not prove to have major substance to them throughout the trials.
 One shortcoming that was observed of the type was the frequent occurrence of rough/jerky shifts by the transmission, which often sent violent shocks throughout the train.
 While some modifications were made to improve the gearbox, the shifting issue were not fully rectified until a modified version of the transmission appeared some years later on the Class 154; however, interest in the Class 151 or the hot-shift gearbox had evaporated by that point.

 Ultimately, the production contract was awarded to the rival Class 150, which accordingly went into quantity production throughout the mid-1980s.
 Both of the Class 151 prototypes continued in revenue service with BR for a number of years before being permanently withdrawn during 1989.
 For a time, these units were temporarily stored at Llandudno Junction carriage sheds until they were both purchased by Railtest (later Serco Railtest) who had planned to convert them into test units.
 However, for the same reasons which saw their withdrawal from service, Railtest did not go ahead with any conversions and the units were again stored out in the open in the sidings of the Railway Technical Centre, Derby.

 In March 2000, the units were acquired by a company called Endeavour Rail, who planned to refurbish both for spot hire to train operating companies.
-They were transferred to LNWR at Crewe, but again the proposed refurbishment did not happen and the units remained in the open next to the West Coast Main Line where they would remain until scrapped on site in 2004, by which point their condition had rapidly degenerated in part due to vandalism.
+They were transferred to LNWR at Crewe, but again the proposed refurbishment did not happen and the units remained in the open next to the West Coast Main Line where they would remain until scrapped on site in 2004, by which point their condition had rapidly deteriorated in part due to vandalism.